 Second, prices are getting higher.
 They’re still not at peak season levels, but they’re about 15-25% higher than the previous week.
 That’s true for park tickets and resort rack rates, and also likely to be the case for Mickey’s Very Merry Christmas Party and Lightning Lanes, as well.
 All of that adds up, and makes the middle of December noticeably worse than the sweet spot after Thanksgiving, but this still ranks very highly, all things considered.

-Ultimately, that’s a rundown of the top 10 weeks of the year and the worst 10 weeks at Walt Disney World, for the remainder of this year, all of 2024, and the first half of 2025.
+Ultimately, that’s a rundown of the top 10 weeks of the year and the worst 10 weeks at Walt Disney World for all of 2024 and 2025.
 As you might’ve gathered by reading the entries, there are good and bad windows that stretch beyond what’s covered on this list–you should be able to deduce most of those based the rundown above.

 With that said, we still hope to expand this list to a resource ranking all 52 weeks at Walt Disney World by later this year.
 After some tumultuous times, attendance is finally returning to familiar patterns.
-Once we see what happens from the remainder of June through mid-August 2023, we should be able to draw more definitive conclusions about the summer months, too.
+It’s too difficult to do that with any degree of credibility for Summer 2024, but hopefully we’ll be able to draw more definitive conclusions about June and July 2025.
 So stay tuned!

 Do you agree or disagree with our Walt Disney World week rankings for now through 2025?
 Are there any months you think are better or worse than we have them ranked?
 Any specific ideal weeks that you’d recommend people visit Walt Disney World?
 Other dates to avoid the parks in 2024 or 2025?
 Any questions?
 Hearing your feedback–even when you disagree with us–is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!